Hello and welcome to the Hall Costume Contest! Please read through the rules as many things have changed since last

 A: Yes, all members of the group must have waivers signed.
 This includes assistants and people that helped with the construction of the costume.

-A: The Hall Costume Contest is a competition that focuses solely on costume craftsmanship, while the Masquerade is a competition that focuses on costume craftsmanship as well as cosplayer performance and presentation.
+A: The Hall Costume Contest is a competition that focuses solely on costume craftsmanship, while the Masquerade is a competition that focuses on cosplayer performance and presentation.

 A: You are going to compete in the Beginner level.

 A: We do allow MMORGs and Online games such as Overwatch, Heroes of the Storm, World of Warcraft, and League of Legends.
 We allow Disney characters that have been in a RELEASED or CONFIRMED appearance in games such as Kingdom Hearts.